 The full cabin tour is here:

-There are 5 plugs in the cabin.
+There are 5 plug sockets in the cabin.
 2 European plugs, 2 American plugs and a USB port.

 I also really loved the bathroom, it had clean lines and there again was nothing unnecessary.
 The shower was also really good.
 The only criticism I have of this bathroom is that there wasn’t really much storage space (only the drawers you can see on the side there).
 I really didn’t bring many toiletries so that wasn’t a problem.
 You could also put things under the sink if you needed to.